Old Favorites and New Resources for Imagery

 It is really easy to open up your browser and do a Google image search, download, and then insert pictures into your content.
-I don’t recommend this course of action as there can be major financial consequences when using copyright protected images in your blog, on your website, or in any content that you are creating.
+However, this course of action can lead to major financial consequences when using copyright protected images in your blog, on your website, or in any content that you are creating.

-The lesson here is to know the various types of Creative Commons licenses and how to use them correctly.
+Before you get slapped with a hefty fine from Getty Images or a licensed sports team, make sure your visual content is being sourced appropriately.
+Understand the various types of Creative Commons licenses and how to use them correctly.
 Some images require purchase and licensing where others may only require attribution.

 So where do you go on the web to get great images without it costing a fortune?

-Free Digital Photos is our content team's go to website as they have a large inventory of free images that are easy to search by category and typically the use of the images only requires attribution to the photographer.
+Free Digital Photos is a go-to visual content website for our content team, as the site offers a large inventory of free images that are easy to search by category and typically the use of the images only requires attribution to the photographer.

 Rgbstock requires registration, but they have a robust stock of images (not stock images) from both graphic artists and photographers.

-Picjumbo may not have a search bar, but they do have a big inventory of all types of images to choose from free of charge and with no registration.
-Their images are broken down into categories fairly well so you can actually find what you are looking for, without the search bar.
+PicJumbo may not have a search bar, but they do have a big inventory of all types of images to choose from free of charge and with no registration.
+Like Death to the Stock Photo, this site delivers monthly packages to your inbox.

-Unsplash is a very basic site that is not very impressive at first glance as you can see below, but they have fantastic high-res images photos and you can download 10 images every ten days for free.
+Unsplash is a very basic site that is not very impressive at first glance as you can see below, but they have fantastic high-res images photos.
+Need visual inspiration?
+Download 10 Unsplash images every ten days for free.

 Photo Search Tools